 As a friend, you have a deep insight into what your friends are going through and how they may be coping.
 If you're concerned about a friend's substance use, start with these steps:

 - Share your concerns in a caring way.

 - Suggest support resources.

-- If you're not sure what to do or say, see our tips for how to help a friend.
+- If you're not sure what to do or say, see our tips on reaching out to a friend on Friend2Friend.